bitagoras/xtype/README.md

 8. Definitions for date and time notation
 9. Definitions for physical units

-With the metadata users have the freedom to create their own new formats for their specific applications based new meta rules.
+With the footnotes users have the freedom to create their own new formats for their specific applications based new meta rules.
 This is similar to text formats where users can freely design file structures with their own format rules.
-But all text formats have in common that they are obliged to respect the ascii code as a standard when every common editor should be able to show and edit the content.
+But all text formats have in common that they are obliged to respect the ascii standard to make sure that every editor can show and edit the content.

 Status
 ------

 UBN is under development.
-The grammar will be finalized at some point when it is consolidated that nothing important is missing.
+The grammar has still beta status and will be finalized at some point.
 There will be no different versions for the core grammar.
-At the moment a flag for a beta status is set.
-The meta language, in contrast, will grow from time to time and new features will be added.
-A version number will indicate the compatibility of the releases.
+The meta language, in contrast, is flexible and will grow from time to time and new features will be added.

 Grammar (beta5)
 --------------